AbuhurairahFaheem/WeatherTracker/README.md

 * Real-time weather updates
 * City search functionality
 * User-friendly interface
-We will use HTML, CSS, and JavaScript for development.
+<br />We will use HTML, CSS, and JavaScript for development.